tritonzhu/blog/content/about.md

 ### About me

-I'm Owen, a backend developer in China.
-My interests include distributed systems,  big data and machine learning.
-My primary language is Java, but I also use Python, C++, and recently I'm learning Go.
+I'm Owen, a backend server developer in China.
+While my interest in coding varies, I mainly focus on distributed systems,  big data and machine learning.
+Java is my primary language, but I also use Python, C++, and sometimes javascript and so on.
+Recently I'm learning Go, it's cool.

 ### About the site